TheRetroMike/htn-stratum-bridge/README.md

-# Kaspa Stratum Adapter
+# HTN Stratum Adapter

-This is a lightweight daemon that allows mining to a local (or remote) kaspa node using stratum-base miners.
+This is a lightweight daemon that allows mining to a local (or remote) htn node using stratum-base miners.

-This daemon is confirmed working with the miners below in both dual-mining and kaspa-only modes (for those that support it) and Windows/MacOs/Linux/HiveOs.
+This daemon is confirmed working with the miners below in both dual-mining and htn-only modes (for those that support it) and Windows/MacOs/Linux/HiveOs.
 * bzminer
 * lolminer
 * srbminer